GFRP Pultrusion Technology a Winner at Grape Harvesting Season

 The shaker rod system on a grape harvester is the heart of the machine, removing the fruit from the vine.
 It operates at around 400-500+ rpm in a continuous horizontal motion so it is under constant flexural and fatigue strain.

 The rod provides the stiffness, the whip movement, and the drive.
 The secret is getting the energy to flow off the fiberglass to the plastic for an even flow.

-These components are usually factory-made from either molded plastic, fabricated from extruded plastic or fiberglass (or a combination of both).
-All these materials are prone to weakness, breakage, or splintering if manufactured from a sub-standard parent material.
+These components are usually factory-made from either molded plastic, fabricated from extruded plastic, or fiberglass (or a combination of both).
+These materials are prone to weakness, breakage, or splintering if manufactured from a sub-standard parent material.

 The major grape harvester companies are based in France and have already committed to doing things a certain way.
 The use of a fully plastic molded harvesting rod that some companies use can be flawed.
 If any air is entrapped in the plastic mold there will be a weakness and this is where breakage occurs.
-The move to a fiberglass component would require R&D investment which can be expensive so at present there is still limited understanding of how composites can improve durability and performance for the harvester.
+To move to a high-performance fiberglass component would require R&D investment.
+At present, there is still a limited understanding of how composites can improve durability and performance.